 Shopping small independent businesses is important, but what’s even more important is shopping black-owned small independent businesses.
-And with the next Black Pound Day (a UK-based campaign encouraging people to buy from black-owned businesses) on the horizon on Saturday 1 August, now’s the time to swot up on which brands to have on your radar.
+And with the next Black Pound Day (a UK-based campaign encouraging people to buy from black-owned businesses) on Saturday 6 March, now’s the time to swot up on which brands to have on your radar.

 From fashion to beauty and even greeting cards, there’s always a wealth of independent brands that offer more than the high street can – unique design, stunning craftsmanship and tailored customer service are often de rigueur.

 So we’ve hunted high and low for 16 of the best black-owned lifestyle brands out there.
 From candles and art to soft furnishings, ceramics and more, whether you’re looking for the perfect gift or something to brighten up your own home, consider this list your starting point for all things homeware and lifestyle, especially if you want to join in on the monthly Black Pound Days.